 If these treatments do not help you, your doctor may recommend plantar fasciitis night splints, other medications such as steroids or surgery if you have been in pain for 6 to 12 months and none of the previous therapies have worked.

-Why are shoes so important to help treatment of Plantar Fasciitis?
+Why shoes are so important to help in plantar fasciitis treatment?

 There are several reasons, the most common is because of fashion because in the case of women is very common the use of abuse in the use of shoes with heels and by men for the use of very flat shoes, Both cases are detrimental to the health of the feet.